DoTheEvo/ANGRYsearch/README.md

 * now download the latest release of ANGRYsearch, unpack it, go in to the containing directory
 * **if you just want to test it, you can run it right away**
   * `python angrysearch.py` or `python3 angrysearch.py`
   * remember to remove the database that gets created in /var/lib/angrysearch/ once you are done testing

-* for normal installation on your system for every day use we need to place the files where they belong
-* we will be using `install` command because in a single line it can copy, create directories and set permissions
+for normal installation on your system for every day use we need to place the files where they belong, we will be using `install` command because in a single line it can copy, create directories and set permissions

 * copy angrysearch.py in to /usr/share/angrysearch/angrysearch.py and make it executable
   * `install -Dm755 angrysearch.py "/usr/share/angrysearch/angrysearch.py"`
 * copy the icon - angrysearch.svg in to /usr/share/pixmaps/